lucasfarfa/lucasfarfa/README.md

 - 👋 Hi, I’m @lucasfarfa
-- 👀 I’m interested in coding, crypto currencies and computers
+- 👀 I’m interested in coding, crypto-currencies and computers.
-- 🌱 I’m currently learning back and front end development
+- 🌱 I’m currently learning back and front end development.
-- 💞️ I’m looking to collaborate on error 404
+- 💞️ I’m looking to collaborate on: error 404.
 - 📫 How to reach me: at my linkedin profile: https://www.linkedin.com/in/lucasfarfallini/

 <!---